Mite: Phylogeny

 Members of the superorders Opilioacariformes and Acariformes (sometimes known as Actinotrichida) are mites, as well as some of the Parasitiformes (sometimes known as Anactinotrichida).
-Recent genetic research has caused a change in the naming scheme, however, and recent publications have changed the superorder Parasitiformes to an order.
-Other recent research has suggested that Acari is polyphyletic (of multiple origins), with ticks and spiders more closely related than ticks and mites.
-The cladogram is based on Dabert et al. 2010, which used molecular data.
-It shows the Acariformes sister to the Solifugae (camel spiders), while the Parasitiformes are sister to the Pseudoscorpionida.
+Recent genetic research has suggested that Acari is polyphyletic (of multiple origins).

+Current understanding of probable chelicerate relationships, after Sharma and Gavish-Regev (2025):

+However, a few phylogenomic studies have found strong support for monophyly of Acari and a sister relationship between Acariformes and Parasitiformes, although this finding has been questioned, with other studies suggesting that this likely represents a long branch attraction artefact as a result of inadequate sampling.

 Anatomy

 External

 Mites are tiny members of the class Arachnida; most are in the size range 250 to 750 µm but some are larger and some are no bigger than 100 µm as adults.
 The body plan has two regions, a cephalothorax (with no separate head) or prosoma, and an opisthosoma or abdomen.
 Segmentation has almost entirely been lost and the prosoma and opisthosoma are fused, only the positioning of the limbs indicating the location of the segments.

 At the front of the body is the gnathosoma or capitulum.
 This is not a head and does not contain the eyes or the brain, but is a retractable feeding apparatus consisting of the chelicerae, the pedipalps and the oral cavity.
 It is covered above by an extension of the body carapace and is connected to the body by a flexible section of cuticle.

 Two-segmented chelicerae is the ancestral condition in Acariformes, but in more derived groups they are single-segmented.
 And three-segmented chelicerae is the ancestral condition in Parasitiformes, but has been reduced to just two segments in more derived groups.
 The pedipalps differ between taxa depending on diet; in some species the appendages resemble legs while in others they are modified into chelicerae-like structures.
 The oral cavity connects posteriorly to the mouth and pharynx.

 Most mites have four pairs of legs (two pairs in Eriophyoidea), each with six segments, which may be modified for swimming or other purposes.
 The dorsal surface of the body is clad in hardened tergites and the ventral surface by hardened sclerites; sometimes these form transverse ridges.
 The gonopore (genital opening) is located on the ventral surface between the fourth pair of legs.
 Some species have one to five median or lateral eyes but many species are blind, and slit and pit sense organs are common.
 Both body and limbs bear setae (bristles) which may be simple, flattened, club-shaped or sensory.
 Mites are usually some shade of brown, but some species are red, orange, black or green, or some combination of these colours.

+Many mites have stigmata (openings used in respiration).
+In some mites, the stigmata are associated with peritremes: paired, tubular, elaborated extensions of the tracheal system.
+The higher taxa of mites are defined by these structures: